At least in Europe

 Cap 2.5-5.5 cm diameter; stem 3-7 cm tall x 0.5-1 cm diameter

-This largish agaric has a gray cap and pale gills and stem.
-Exuding milk, it grows solitary or in scattered groups on boggy soil under coniferous trees, mainly pine.
+Lactarius mammosus is a largish agaric that has a gray cap and pale gills and stem and exudes white milk.
+It grows solitary or in scattered groups on boggy soil under coniferous trees, mainly pine.

 Cap convex, later flattening or with a depression, sometimes with a fiat to pointed umbo, margin at first somewhat inrolled; brownish, vinaceous-grey to umber or hazel, sometimes with one or more concentric bands; moderately thick, firm, surface dry, of feathery, adpressed fibres breaking into small, low, fibrous scales.
 Gills adnate to slightly decurrent, crowded; rosy buff, later darker with an orange tinge.
 Milk white; taste mild, then hot or very hot, smell of coconut.Spores Spore print cream.
 Flesh whitish to buff.
 Stem whitish or tinged with the cap colour, bruising pale cinnamon-brown.
 It has no ring.

 Similar species Lactarius rufus which has more brown color and Lactarius trivialis which exudes transparent milk.